-Course Course Name Credit Hours CVMD6300/8300 Seminars in CVMD (fall and spring) 1 (required in fall and spring semesters of the 2nd, 3rd and 4th years) CVMD6500/8500 Advanced Topics in CVMD (fall) 3 CVMD6600/8600 Journal Paper Review in CVMD (fall and sp oring) 1 (required in fall and spring semesters of the 2nd and 3rd years) BMSP6250/8250 Grant Writing Workshop (spring) 2
+Course Course Name Credit Hours

+CVMD630/830 Seminars in CVMD 1

+(required for students in their 2nd, 3r d and 4th years)

+CVMD650/850 Advanced Topics in CVMD 3

+CVMD660/860 Journal Paper Review in CVMD 1

+(required by students in their 2nd and d 3rd years)

+BMSP625/825 Grant Writing Workshop 2

-Curriculum to include advanced electives in CVMD or other areas to make up the required number of didactic credit hours.
+Advanced electives in CVMD or other areas to make up the required number of didactic credit hours.

-The PhD Qualifying Exam is taken at the end of the second year.
+The Ph.D.
+Candidacy (Qualifying) Exam is taken at the end of the second year.

-Prior to passing this exam, the student carries out their research under the course Research in CVMD (CVMD 6730/8730, 1-15 credit hours) or in some cases Independent Study in CVMD (CVMD 6890/8890).
-After passing the PhD Qualifying Exam, the student carries out their research under the course Dissertation Research (CVMD 9990).
-A minimum of 30 credits of Dissertation Research is required for graduation.
+Prior to passing this exam, the student carries out their research under the course Research in CVMD (CVMD 673/873, 1-15 cr) or in some cases Independent Study in CVMD (CVMD 689/889).
+After passing the Ph.D.
+Candidacy Exam, the student carries out their research under the course Dissertation Research (CVMD 999).
+A minimum of 30 credits of Dissertation Research are required for graduation.

 Senior students will also be required to present a seminar describing their work as part of the CVMD track seminar series.
-All students will also be expected to present a poster or oral presentation in the annual UT Health Science Campus Research Forum and present a poster or oral presentation at the CVMD Student Research Forum and the Pharmacology Research Colloquium.
-The Pharmacology Research Colloquium is held on a rotating basis at UTHSC, Michigan State University, the University of Michigan and Wayne State University.
+All students will also be expected to present a poster in the UTHSC Research Forum and present a poster or oral presentation at the CVMD Student Research Forum and the Pharmacology Research Colloquium.
+The Pharmacology Research Colloquium is held on a rotating basis at UT HSC, Michigan State University, the University of Michigan and Wayne State University.
 It is an annual event in which the students of "pharmacology" departments at the respective Medical Schools have participated in since 1973.
 These events provide students with excellent opportunities for developing skills in organizing, presenting and discussing their work.